ekamperi/ekamperi.github.io/_posts/2020-21-06-perturbation-theory.md

 {% endraw %}
 {% endhighlight %}

-For instance, you could add some more terms in the power series expansion with `vars = {a,b,c,p,q,r}` and get:
+For instance, you could add some more terms in the power series expansion by modifying the list of variables with`vars = {a,b,c,p,q,r}` and get:

 $$
 x(\epsilon) = 1 -\frac{\epsilon}{5} - \frac{\epsilon^2}{25} - \frac{\epsilon^3}{125} + \frac{21 \epsilon^5}{15625} + \frac{78 \epsilon^6}{78125}